jtcerqueira/CSS-Bootstrat-NAVBAR-Library/README.md

 # Explanations

-This repository is done in an intent to contain various libraries of navbars made in CSS, Bootstrap and others.
+This repository is done in an intent to build a library of navbars made in CSS, Bootstrap and others.
 The idea is to build a way and discuss the best approaches for as many situations as possible, counting with the contribution of many expertises such as full stack developers, front-ends, Web Designers and others to present to the world easy to build, flexible and accurate ways to build navbars for a site.